Large Cap Fund

 CAPITAL MARKET OVERVIEW

-The Fund ended the 3rd calendar quarter of 2017 with 46 stocks representing 45 companies, as we hold both the Class A and Class C shares of Alphabet, Inc. We exited four positions and added four stocks to the Fund during the 3rd quarter of 2017.
-The cash weighting stood at 4.2% ending the period.
+(As of 3/31/18) — We ended the quarter with 46 stocks in the fund representing 45 companies as we hold both the Class A and C shares of Alphabet.
+We exited 7 stocks and added 7 more to the portfolio in the quarter.
+The cash position ending the period at about 3.9% of fund assets.

 The opinions expressed are those of the Portfolio Manager(s) and are subject to change, are not guaranteed and should not be considered recommendations to buy or sell any security.
 Fund holdings and sector allocations are subject to change and are not recommendations to buy or sell any security.
 Earnings growth is not representative of the fund’s future performance.